Ishaan-Ansari/MIRAGE/README.md

 ```
 ---

-**Built for advancing the future of AI in healthcare modern Python practices**
+**Built for empowering healthcare industry with AI-driven medical diagnosis**